dagster-io/dagster/docs/docs-beta/docs/guides/data-modeling/configuring-assets.md

 ## Adding configuration to your asset

-You must define a schema for the configuration you want to attach to your asset.
+For an asset to be configurable, you must first define a schema that inherits from the Dagster `Config` class.
 For example, let's say we want to allow users to change a parallelism parameter for an asset:

 <CodeExample filePath="guides/data-modeling/configuring-assets/config-schema.py" language="python" title="Adding configuration" />